How Do You Like Me Now?! (song): Content

 The song discusses Keith's attraction to the female valedictorian of his high school—a beautiful woman who ignored him at the time.
 Keith wonders if the woman remembers him now that he is famous.

 Music video

 The song's music video premiered on The CMT Delivery Room on November 26, 1999, and was directed by Michael Salomon.
 It features Toby Keith singing at a hometown football field in the middle of the night.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it a "great little tune about the underdog fulfilling his dreams, and the story is wrapped in a melody that demands attention."
 She goes on to call Keith's performance "feisty" and say that the production "just percolates."

 Jessica Andrews references both Keith and the song in her 2002 single "There's More to Me Than You".

+In popular culture

+Toby Keith makes a cameo in The Dukes of Hazzard TV movie Hazzard in Hollywood where he performs the song at the Hazzard County Festival.